mauricesar/mauricesar/README.md

 # Mauricésar Barbosa

-Computer Scientist, CTO at Carper Solutions, Senior Developer at Ativos Digitais, and IT Instructor at SENAC Alagoas.

 I work at the intersection of software engineering, artificial intelligence, and technical education, designing scalable digital solutions while researching computer vision applications for healthcare.